Del Shofner

-Delbert Martin Shofner (December 11, 1934 – March 11, 2020) was an American football wide receiver who played for eleven seasons with the Los Angeles Rams and the New York Giants from 1957 to 1967 in the National Football League (NFL).
+Delbert Martin Shofner (December 11, 1934 – March 11, 2020) was an American professional football player who was an end and flanker for 11 seasons with the Los Angeles Rams and the New York Giants of the National Football League (NFL) from 1957 to 1967.
+He played college football for the Baylor Bears.

 Early life

 Shofner played college football at Baylor University.
 In addition to football, Shofner played basketball, baseball, and was a sprinter while at Baylor.

 Shofner helped lead the Baylor Bears to a 13–7 victory over Tennessee in the 1957 Sugar Bowl and was voted the game's Most Valuable Player.

 Career

 Shofner began his career in 1957 as a defensive back.
 He played in 12 games (starting 10) and intercepted two passes while recovering a fumble.
 He got his chance to play for the offense as a split end in the next season and he made it count.
 Playing in twelve games, he caught 51 passes for 1,097 yards for eight touchdowns.
 He led the league in yards and yards per game (91.4) while making his first Pro Bowl and being named 1st Team All-Pro.
 He continued further the next year, catching 47 passes for 936 yards (second most in the league) for seven touchdowns for another Pro Bowl and All-Pro selection.
 He had a down year in 1960 (having suffered a leg injury and ulcers), the fourth and final season spent with the Rams.
 He played in eleven games while catching 12 passes for 122 yards for a touchdown.
 He also spent his four years with the Rams as their punter, punting 153 total times for 6,420 yards (with two blocked).

 On August 28, 1961, he was traded to the New York Giants for draft picks.
 He was acquired by owner Wellington Mara because of how much his new quarterback Y.A.
 Tittle (acquired ten days earlier) raved about the receiver.
 The result proved positive for both New York and Shofner.
 He caught 69 passes for 1,125 yards (second most in the NFL) for 11 touchdowns while returning to Pro Bowl and All-Pro form.
 He was the first Giant to have a 1,000-yard season, and he would soon become the first to do so in consecutive seasons.
 Teammates (such as future Hall of Famer Sam Huff) soon called him "Slim" and "Blade"; in his subsequent memoir Tough Stuff, Huff described Shofner as “Lean and mean out on that field, great speed and better moves, with legs strong enough to break tackles and leap into the air.”